cole/aiosmtplib/docs/overview.rst

 This is the simplest API, and is the recommended way to send messages, as it makes it easy to set headers correctly and handle multi part messages.
-For details on creating :class:`email.message.Message` objects, see `the stdlib documentation examples
+For details on creating :py:class:`email.message.Message` objects, see `the stdlib documentation examples
 <https://docs.python.org/3.6/library/email.examples.html>`_.

-Use :meth:`SMTP.send_message` to send :class:`email.message.Message` objects,
+Use :meth:`SMTP.send_message` to send :py:class:`email.message.Message` objects,
-including :mod:`email.mime` subclasses such as :class:`email.mime.text.MIMEText`.
+including :py:mod:`email.mime` subclasses such as :py:class:`email.mime.text.MIMEText`.

 .. testcode::